alenaporoskun/Christmas-developers_Corgi-s-personal-assistant-Group14/console_assistant/README.md

 - search-notes        - search for a note by word or author
 - edit-note           - editing a note
 - delete-note         - delete note
+- sort-files          - sort files in a directory
 - exit                - exit the Assistant